timmak/arc-docs/en/aws/intro.md

 VM's and containers are not problem free.

-- It can be a nebulous Cloud.
-Even the errors are eventually consistent!
-Failure is common, expected really, and software needs to bake in service discovery, retry logic
+- It can be a nebulous Cloud: even the errors are eventually consistent!
+Failure is expected and software needs to bake in service discovery and retry logic
-- Elastic scaling of server instances often just load balanced monolithic applications
 - Setting up the infrastructure is difficult, time consuming and complex
+- Elastic scaling instances often just load balancing fleets of monolithic applications
-- Full deployment cycles with zero downtime take a long time to complete
+- Full deployment cycles across a fleet with zero downtime can take a very long time to complete
 - Costly billing and rising costs (smallest unit of compute is your entire app)

 ## Cloud Functions